 Suicide is a critical public health issue that affects millions of people each year.
-One of the most effective ways to prevent suicide is by fostering open conversations about mental health.
+Fostering open conversations about mental health is one of the most effective ways to prevent suicide.
 Discussing these topics can be challenging, but it’s crucial for saving lives.
 Here are five ways that open conversations can make a significant impact.

 Reducing Stigma Around Mental Health